How to Become a Licensed Counselor in New Hampshire

 As New Hampshire’s mental health care system is undergoing major changes the need for licensed professional counselors will only increase.
 Some counties in New Hampshire have begun mental health courts as a cheaper and more effective alternative to incarceration.
 The topic of mental health is a large part of the state dialogue in New Hampshire and a higher value is being placed on quality care throughout the state.
-Completing the necessary steps to receive the New Hampshire Board of Mental Health Practice’s Licensed Clinical Mental Health Counselor(LCMHC) license is a significant step for any future counselor interested in helping New Hampshire regain it’s status as a national leader in mental health care.
+Completing the necessary steps to be certified by the New Hampshire Office of Professional Licensure and Certification is a significant step for any future counselor interested in helping New Hampshire regain it’s status as a national leader in mental health care.

 New Hampshire has always been a leader.
 In January 1776, it was the first British North American colony to break ties with Great Britain and a few years later was the first state to enact a state constitution.
 As health care throughout the United States continues to evolve the State of New Hampshire is positioning itself to be a leader once again.
 With innovative programs and an emphasis on mental health care in Concord, mental health promises to be an exciting field for years to come.
 Counselors with the LCMHC license will have received the training, experience, and education necessary to help transform the face of mental health care in the state for the better.

-What are the Supervised Experience Requirements for Becoming a Counselor in New Hampshire?
+What Are the Supervised Experience Requirements to Become a Counselor in New Hampshire?

 A commitment on the part of the supervisor and the future counselor to keep good records throughout the supervised experience will make the final steps toward the board’s issuance of the LCMHC license move along without unnecessary delays.

-What are the Examination Requirements for Becoming a Counselor in New Hampshire?
+What Are the Examination Requirements to Become a Counselor in New Hampshire?

 Note: For more information on how to become a counselor in the state of New Hampshire, please visit the New Hampshire Board of Mental Health Practice.

 The New Hampshire Mental Health Counselors’ Association lists the current number of LCMHCs at 700, the second largest discipline of the caring industry in the state.
-According to the Bureau of Labor Statistics, professional counselor’s salaries in New Hampshire range between $33,000-$49,000.
+According to the Bureau of Labor Statistics, substance abuse, mental health, and behavioral disorder counselors in the state have a median annual salary of $50,860 as of May 2022.
+The top 10% earn around $74,190.
 Licensed professional counselors who work in a private practice or specialty field may experience higher pay than those working inside a local social service agency.
-Regardless of where a LCMHC licensed counselor decides to work, they will be part of a growing community of professionals dedicated to redefining what mental health care looks like in New Hampshire during what will undoubtedly be remembered as a significant time in the state’s history.
+Regardless of where an LCMHC licensed counselor decides to work, they will be part of a growing community of professionals dedicated to redefining what mental health care looks like in New Hampshire during what will undoubtedly be remembered as a significant time in the state’s history.

 - New Hampshire Psychologist Licensing